 - Uterine rupture

-The stakes in childbirth injury cases are extremely high.
-There is no damage cap on the recoverable economic damages for past and future medical bills and the cost of maintaining the child for the remainder of the child's.
+The stakes in childbirth injury cases are incredibly high.
+There is no damage cap on the recoverable economic damages for past and future medical bills and the cost of maintaining the child for the remainder of the child’s.
 Because the financial burden is so high, damages are often measured in tens of millions of dollars.

 How does the birth injury claim process work in labor and delivery malpractice cases?
 We start with a free consultation.
-Then our attorneys collect all of the relevant medical records related to the pregnancy, delivery, and postnatal care.
+Then our attorneys collect all relevant medical records related to the pregnancy, delivery, and postnatal care.
 Our birth injury medical experts review these records with us to determine whether the doctors and nurses breached the standard of care.